Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

 Eq. ([eq:two]) is that it is independent of mass and acceleration due to gravity, this implies that the result is the same in any planet.

-[sec:level3]Sliding on Earth’s surface: case with friction
+Sliding on Earth’s surface: case with friction
 ----------------------------------------------------------

 The above discussion is not only simplified but also unrealistic.